-To solve the current waste crisis, the Waste Commitee advocates for three main components to divert products from the waste stream and works on projects which help meet these goals:
+To solve the current waste crisis, SPEC's Waste Committee advocates for three main components to divert products from the waste stream and works on projects which help meet these goals:

 1. Reducing our waste - The best way to manage waste is not to generate it in the first place; buying fewer products and choosing items with less packaging.

 2. Re-using - Re-using products and materials including bags and containers, repairing or donating items to charity and purchasing used goods to reduce waste.

 3. Recycling - Recycling products such as paper, cardboard, metal, glass and plastic through municipal recycling and deposit programs.
 Disposing of electronic waste through Extended Product Responsibility (EPR) programs and composting food and yard waste.